Nearsoft/android-school/README.md

-# four-square-clone
+# Android School Repo
-The repo will hold the app that will be developed in the Android School
+> Everything we build is here